Pyrolysis machine

 Pioneering Project: Klere is working with Shropshire, managing delivery of the UK’s first fully council-owned pyrolysis plant in Ludlow.

 Carbon Reduction Leadership: A bold step forward in Shropshire Council’s Net Zero strategy.
+Capturing around 1600 tonnes of CO2.

 Financially Sustainable: Combines environmental impact with economic viability, earning revenue while reducing waste processing costs.